 Research on the effects of nurse fatigue indicates that nurses working more than 12 hours a day are three times more likely to make a patient care error.
 Additional research into nurse fatigue confirms that long shift length increases error, close calls, and decreased vigilance.
-This latter finding can have particular application in the correctional setting where nurses must be vigilant, not only for patient safety but also their own safety in a secure setting.
+This latter finding can have particular application in the correctional setting where nurses must be vigilant, not only for patient safety, but their own safety in a secure setting.
 A study of shift workers found that risk of accident escalated over time so that the risk of accident was 17% higher on the fourth straight night of shift work.

 - lapses in attention and inability to stay focused